Best cities to study Japanese in Japan

 Tokyo (東京)

 If you love the big city life, Japan’s capital city may be one of the best cities to study Japanese in Japan.
-The political, economic, and fashion capital of Japan, Tokyo is home to some of Japan’s favourite attractions like Akihabara (秋葉原), Shibuya (渋谷) and Harajuku (原宿).
+The political, economic, and fashion capital of Japan, Tokyo is home to some of Japan’s favorite attractions like Akihabara (秋葉原), Shibuya (渋谷) and Harajuku (原宿).

 Living in Tokyo can be extremely expensive, taking into consideration the higher rent and food costs.
 Tokyo has one of the highest costs of living in the world, but at the same time, the largest metropolis in the world offers more job opportunities for foreigners than other areas of Japan.
 Show business is also booming and talent agencies are always out scouting in the city for models and actors.
 Look at our article for tips and advice on saving money in the Big City – we’ve got you covered!